jraab/tutorials/rna_seq_pipeline.md

     ls ../../../HTSF

-The second command assumes you’re in the `EXP_NAME` directory that you just made.
+The second command assumes you're in the `EXP_NAME` directory that you just made.

-To make things easier to describe, we’ll call the directory in HTSF that has your data `HTSF_DATA`.
-Now, sometimes all of the data `HTSF_DATA` is yours, but sometimes it’s not.
-You can see the files in it (to see which one’s are yours) with one of the following commands:
+To make things easier to describe, we'll call the directory in HTSF that has your data `HTSF_DATA`.
+Now, sometimes all of the data `HTSF_DATA` is yours, but sometimes it's not.
+You can see the files in it (to see which one's are yours) with one of the following commands:

     ls /proj/magnuslb/HTSF/HTSF_DATA